1999 Ambrym earthquake

-The 1999 Ambrym earthquake occurred on November 26 at 00:21:17 local time with a moment magnitude of 7.4 and a maximum Mercalli intensity of VII (Very strong).
+The 1999 Ambrym earthquake occurred on November 27 at 00:21:17 local time with a moment magnitude of 7.4 and a maximum Mercalli intensity of VII (Very strong).
 The back arc thrust event occurred within the Vanuatu archipelago, just to the south of the volcanic island of Ambrym.
 Vanuatu, which was previously known as New Hebrides, is subject to volcanic and earthquake activity because it lies on an active and destructive plate boundary called the New Hebrides Subduction Zone.
 While the National Geophysical Data Center classified the total damage as moderate, a destructive local tsunami did result in some deaths, with at least five killed and up to 100 injured.

 This was one of very few events along the New Hebrides Subduction Zone that has been studied.
-Scientists from technical institutes in the region submitted papers to the scientific journals about the event, and while not all data on each of the aspects of the event are in agreement, what is certain is that the d'Entrecasteaux Ridge is producing unusual effects where it infringes into the subduction zone via the Indo-Australian Plate.
+Scientists from technical institutes in the region submitted papers to the scientific journals about the event, and while not all data on each of the aspects of the event are in agreement, what is certain is that the d'Entrecasteaux Ridge is producing unusual effects where it infringes into the subduction zone via the Indo-Australian plate.

 Tectonic setting

-The primary tectonic feature of the 1200 km island chain is the New Hebrides Subduction Zone, the convergent boundary of the Indo-Australian and Pacific Plates.
+The primary tectonic feature of the 1200 km island chain is the New Hebrides Subduction Zone, the convergent boundary between the Indo-Australian and Pacific plates.
 Along the Wadati–Benioff zone, earthquake activity has been observed as shallow, intermediate, and deep-focus events at depths of up to 700 km.
-Volcanic activity is also present along this north-northwest trending and northeast-dipping oceanic trench.
+Volcanic activity is also present along this north-northwest trending and northeast-dipping subduction zone.

 While much of the island arc experiences intermediate-depth earthquakes along a Wadati–Benioff zone that dips steeply at 70°, the area adjacent to the d'Entrecasteaux Ridge does not.
-There is a corresponding gap in seismicity that occurs below 50 km where it intrudes into the subduction zone from the west.
+There is a corresponding gap in seismicity that occurs below 50 km where it enters the subduction zone from the west.
 According to the NUVEL-1 global relative plate motion model, convergence is occurring at roughly 8 cm per year.
 The uncertainty, which also affects the Tonga arc, is due to the influence of spreading at the North Fiji Basin.
 Of the 58 M7 or greater events that occurred between 1909 and 2001, few were studied.